 Typical solutions :

-Positioning yourself as a customs-free company, making sure that your price are indeed much lower than the comparable offer on Tmall and Taobao with raw data is the key
+Positioning yourself as a customs-free company, making sure that your price is indeed much lower than the comparable offer on Tmall and Taobao with raw data is the key

 You can insist on the foreign part of the offer as well.
-This would use the trust Chinese people have on the foreign goods
+This would use the trust Chinese people have in the foreign goods